 - Wash your hands before and after use.

-- Do not wear contact lenses while using this drug.
+- Have your child stop wearing contact lenses while using this drug.

 - Shake well before use.